 Vasco da Gama, Portuguese explorer, landed in Kappad, Kerala in 1498.
 Later the Portuguese Admiral Pedro Cabral visited Kochi in 1500.
 The Raja of Kochi signed a friendship treaty with Portugal.
 Afterwards he gave them permission to carry out trading activities.
 In 1503, Alphonso de Albuquerque got the Raja’s consent to build a fort at the mouth of the Periyar.
 They named it Fort Manuel.
 The area around the fort is Fort Kochi.

 The Dutch wrested power from the Portuguese in 1663.
 They carried out many renovations and extensions of the palace.
-Thereafter the palace came to be known also as the Dutch Palace.
+Thereafter the palace came to be known as the Dutch Palace.

 Palace Architecture